VaiNav06/GameInterface/README.md

 	•	The player has 3 lives and loses a life if:
 	•	An alien collides with the spaceship.
 	•	The alien fleet reaches the bottom.
-	•	Scoring system:
-	•	The high score is displayed at the center (but hidden during AI training).
-	•	The current score is shown in the top-right corner.
  	•	Scoring System:
 		• The high score is displayed at the center in manual gameplay.
 		• The current score is shown in the top-right corner.